-Vendors have to be vetted and monitored, which takes time, and there are obvious financial considerations involved in working with a range of suppliers.
+Vendors have to be vetted and monitored, which takes time, and there are apparent financial considerations involved working with a range of suppliers.

-Cutting your vendor network down to a limited number of trusted, reliable partners can free up your time and financial resources, as well as simplifying the process of finding the people you need.
+Cutting your vendor network down to a limited number of trusted, reliable partners can free up your time and financial resources and simplify the process of finding the people you need.

 is your overtime spend too high?

 Unsustainable overtime costs should be seen as a warning sign of inefficiency in your workforce management.
-Left unchecked, this can lead to major financial problems for the business.
+Left unchecked, this can lead to significant financial problems for the business.

-This is a problem that can be managed with an effective flexible labor strategy.
+This problem can be managed with a practical, flexible labour strategy.
 Working with an on-site business partner to manage your contingent workforce means you will have dedicated support in forecasting your HR needs and planning shift patterns to reduce overspend.

 how many people are involved in hiring flex workers?

-It’s not uncommon for businesses - particularly large organizations with multiple departments, each with their own HR requirements - to have various people involved in the process of hiring and onboarding contingent workers.
+It's not uncommon for businesses - enormous organizations with multiple departments, each with its HR requirements - to have various people involved in hiring and onboarding contingent workers.

-This can present some clear issues, such as the complexity, inflexibility and conflicting interests that often arise when too many people are incorporated into workforce decision-making.
+This can present some apparent issues, such as the complexity, inflexibility and conflicting interests that often arise when too many people are incorporated into workforce decision-making.

-It’s therefore worth taking the time to make sure that everyone involved in hiring flexible staff has a clear part to play and there is no duplication of responsibilities.
+It's therefore worth taking the time to ensure that everyone involved in hiring flexible staff has a clear part to play and that there is no duplication of responsibilities.

 can you attract the talent you need?

-One of the most common obstacles facing businesses in many industries right now is identifying, acquiring and retaining the skills they need.
-In fact, talent shortage has been identified as the top emerging risk facing organizations around the world.
+One of the most common obstacles facing businesses in many industries is identifying, acquiring and retaining the skills they need.
+The talent shortage has been identified as the top emerging risk facing organizations worldwide.

-Your business could have a lot to gain from implementing a focused strategy that identifies your critical skills gaps and boosts your appeal to the most in-demand talent.
+Your business could have much to gain from implementing a focused strategy that identifies your critical skills gaps and boosts your appeal to the most in-demand talent.

-Optimizing your employer brand is one of the most effective ways to attract and retain the people you need.
+Optimizing your employer's brand is one of the most effective ways to attract and retain the people you need.

 do you know the risks?

-A cost-effective and capable contingent workforce is a major asset, but using flexible labor can also present certain risks that every employer should be aware of.
+A cost-effective and capable contingent workforce is a significant asset, but using flexible labour can also present certain risks that every employer should be aware of.

-Working with an on-site workforce management partner like Randstad Inhouse Services can help you mitigate these risks and maximize the benefits of a contingent labor force.
+Working with an on-site workforce management partner like Randstad Inhouse Services can help mitigate these risks and maximize the benefits of a contingent labour force.

-At the beginning of 2018, Randstad began a partnership with global electronics manufacturing company Pegatron.
+At the beginning of 2018, Randstad partnered with global electronics manufacturing company Pegatron.
 In the early planning stages of opening up their first manufacturing site in Australia, Pegatron required 150 new employees to start simultaneously.

-The location of the Pegatron site made it challenging to attract manufacturing and industrial workers and the company was also keen that any 150 new hires should be educated on the values that make the company a leader in the market.
+The location of the Pegatron site made it challenging to attract manufacturing and industrial workers.
+The company was also keen that any 150 new hires should be educated on the values that make the company a leader in the market.

-With its extensive knowledge in the area, Randstad Inhouse Services structured a plan to optimise recruitment and placed two experienced account specialists on site, to look after the day to day management of staff on Pegatron’s behalf.
+With its extensive knowledge in the area, Randstad Inhouse Services structured a plan to optimise recruitment.
+They placed two experienced account specialists on-site to look after the day-to-day staff management on Pegatron’s behalf.

-Using the best in class technology platforms an assessment centre was designed tailored to the needs of Pegatron, where the account specialists put candidates through relevant testing and behavioural based interviews.
-Orientation days were organised for successful candidates to ensure full transparency was provided prior to their employment.
+Using the best-in-class technology platforms, an assessment centre was designed tailored to the needs of Pegatron, where the account specialists put candidates through relevant testing and behavioural-based interviews.
+Orientation days were organised for successful candidates to ensure complete transparency before their employment.